 Table Tennis Wales GDPR Review

 Table Tennis Wales is taking steps to review processes and procedures and has received training in this area from the GDPR Alliance.
-Further information on these will be published shortly.

 The Information Commissioners Office have developed the following GDPR resource: GDPR 12 steps to Take Now